CR-Richardson/IQCbased_ImitationLearning/README.md

 # IQCbased_ImitationLearning
+This code is to accompany the paper [Imitation Learning with Stability and Safety Guarantees](https://arxiv.org/pdf/2012.09293.pdf).
+It learns a Neural Network controller with stability and safety guarantees through imitation learning process.

 The original code from the inverted pendulum example was generalised to allow for experimentation with an arbitrary number of hidden layers with arbitrary width.
 To this end, the scripts `NN_policy.py` and `solve_sdp.m` were modified.
 Some additional plotting scripts were also uploaded for comparing the ROA when using various neural network controllers.

 ### Original Authors: